 - I can see the device but cannot use it.

 If “Paired” the possible reasons why this occurred are:

 - You created a "Not shared" network, paired devices, then "Reset application" from the App settings.
 This reset the app to its default setting (i.e. as it was when first installed) where no networks had been created or devices paired.
-In turn, this resulted in you not being able to control the devices because they are then part of a non-existing network.
-This then is a cause of issues for first time users.
+In turn, this resulted in you not being able to control the devices because it is now part of a non-existing network.

 - You deleted an unpowered device from your network.

 - The network to which the device was paired has been deleted.

 - The device is part of a network to which you do not have access rights or know the login credentials.

 Cure: The device must be unpaired and then paired to a network again.